 MMA has become a pop culture sensation in the mainstream coverage of the UFC promotion.
 Its millions of viewers, lucrative TV deals, and abundance of trash-talking stars have resulted in a global fanbase.

 However, BJJ is not popular in the mainstream but has a large following in camps, gyms, and competitions.
 Though the discipline is popular, it has nowhere near the amount of coverage that the UFC gets.

 BJJ or MMA for Self-Defense?

-Pros of Learning BJJ For Self-Defense
+Pros of Learning Brazilian Jiu-Jitsu for Self-Defense

 Before you make your decision, here are some pros of Brazilian Jiu-Jitsu training:

-- More focused on close-combat – BJJ is excellent for sharpening your wrestling and grappling skills
+- More focused on close combat – BJJ is excellent for sharpening your wrestling and grappling skills.

-Cons of Learning BJJ For Self-Defense
+Cons of Learning BJJ for Self-Defense

 - Not valuable for several real-world situations – if you’re randomly attacked on the street, then the ground-based style of BJJ may not come in very handy.

 - Less popular – it may be harder to find a BJJ gym near you due to its more niche fanbase.